×

 The first step in the federal appeals process is filing a Notice of Appeal with the United States Court of Appeals for the Second Circuit.
 This is one of thirteen different courts of appeals across the country.
 The Second Circuit covers appeals in New York, Connecticut, and Vermont.
 You have thirty days to submit this federal appeal once a judge has issued their first order.

 The Notice of Appeal confirms that you seek an appeal of your sentence and begins the process.
 If you do not already have an attorney, obtain an attorney’s services and have them file your notice.
-They can ensure the appropriate following of timelines.
+They can follow the appropriate timelines.

 Gathering the Record